 The Hanukkah game of dreidel is really just a mnemonic to help kids remember the holiday’s message.
 The four Hebrew letters on the sides of the spinning top stand for the phrase: A Great Miracle Happened There.
 Every Jewish kid knows that phrase, and learned it via play.
 Sometimes the most effective teaching moments are the most unobtrusive ones.

 7. Share, and share alike.

 The great thing about playing dreidel is that it never really ends.
-According to the rules, players add to or take from the pot (usually comprised of chocolate coins or pennies) according the letter displayed on the dreidel after theirs spin.
+According to , players add to or take from the pot (usually comprised of chocolate coins or pennies) according the letter displayed on the dreidel after theirs spin.
 Every time the pot empties, the players each replenish it from their own piles.
 In any circumstance where kids learn to share, take turns and cooperate, everyone wins.